Professor Helen Nicholson

 I contribute to the MA in Medieval British Studies, offering the module:

-I also contribute to the MA in Ancient and Medieval Warfare
+I also contribute to the MA in Ancient and Medieval Warfare, offering the following modules:

 The objective of this project was to make these extensive resources readily available to scholars and, by providing a translation, more accessible to the wider research community.
 In addition, by comparing these sources and analysing the data that they contain, the project aimed to advance historical knowledge of the internal workings of the Order of the Temple, and of ecclesiastical inquisitorial procedures.